asaadsaad/MWA-homework01-ecma6/README.md

 Use RXJS and build a Speed-Typing game, with the following specifications:
   * Show a timer on top of the page.
   * Fetch a new Quote from: [Quotable API](http://api.quotable.io/random)
-  * A new quote should be fetch when sentence is correct or timer has reached 100 seconds.
+  * A new quote should be fetched when sentence is correct or timer has reached 100 seconds.

 ![Screenshot](./screenshot.png)